tabbzi/LnzLive/docs/DEVELOPMENT.md

 - Put code that you might reuse multiple times as static functions in `data_classes/lnzlive_utils.gd` and call as `LnzLiveUtils.FUNCTION()`.
 For example, there are functions for color ramp calculations, number list parsing (e.g., `"1-5"` to `[1,2,3,4,5]`), and coordinate conversions.
 - Review how data is pulled out of LNZ in `data_classes/lnz_parser.gd` and what gets stored in data classes.

+## Style guide

+Godot has a few ways to do the same operation.
+Usually, these do not have performance differences, so the below recommendations are largely for consistency or preference.

+- Use `not` over `!` for conditionals as these are easier to read and spot
+- Declare and enforce type on variables *unless* these can ever assume a `null` value
+- Declare variables for nodes at the top of scripts to make easier to call elsewhere, e.g., `onready var node_variable: NodeType = find_node("NodeName")`
+- Use `enums` and `match` instead of long `if`/`elif`/`else` blocks
+- Use `enums` also for index items that may change in the future (makes easier to reorder later! see `ToolsMenu.gd` for examples)

 ## Developer Tools

 ### Godot Unit Testing (GUT)